Lie algebra automorphisms as Lie point symmetries and the solution space for Bianchi Type I, II, IV, V vacuum geometries: Introduction

 \begin{Theo} If the system of $q$ first order differential equations considered in {\bf Theorem 1.1} admits an $r$-parameter solvable symmetry group, then the solution of the system can be found by quadrature from the solution of a reduced system of $q-r$ first order differential equations.
 If the original system is invariant under a $q$-parameter solvable symmetry group, then its general solution can be found by quadrature alone. \end{Theo}

 The paper is organized as follows: in Section 2, we give our method.
-In Sections 3-6, the application of the method to Bianchi Types I, II, V and IV is presented.
-Finally, some discussion and concluding remarks are given in Section 7.
+In Section 3, the detailed application of the method to Bianchi Type IV is presented.
+In Section 4, the results of the method's application to Bianchi Types I, II, and V are briefly listed along with three new solutions.
+Finally, some discussion and concluding remarks are given in Section 5.